pnsn/GFAST/ShakeAlertBranch.md

 Used in unit tests.
 I suspect that functionality may need to be re-implemented in current library equivalents.
 Could not find any mention of this in code, so may be obsolete.
 Not part of ShakeAlert install.
-Seems to compile without it but you need to specify -DISCL_USE_GEOLIB=FALSE in [ISCL](#ISCL) compile
+Seems to compile without it but you need to specify -DISCL_USE_GEOLIB=FALSE in [ISCL](#ISCL) compile.
+Looks like this is a dependency of a dependency, not of the main code.

 #### - libcurl